-It has long been thought that the domestication of cats dates back to roughly 2000 BC—or more than 4,000 years ago—to the time of the ancient Egyptians.
+More than 10,000 years of companionship between cats and humans It has long been thought that the domestication of cats dates back to roughly 2000 BC—or more than 4,000 years ago—to the time of the ancient Egyptians.
 However, the archaeological discovery of the remains of a cat in the tomb of a child in Cyprus dating from 7500 BC has considerably lengthened the presumed duration of the relationship between cats and humans.
 A recent paleogenetic study carried out by researchers at the Institute Jacques-Monod has revealed a bit more about this relationship.
 According to their research, it began in Mesopotamia, the cradle of agriculture, where cats were first attracted to villages because of the large numbers of rodents drawn there as a result of grain stores.

 83% of owners feed their cats dry food In the war between canned and dry food, dry food comes out on top!
 According to a French survey carried out by Ipsos-SantéVET, 83% of French cat owners feed their cats dry food—it’s less expensive and deemed by many to be far more practical—, while 36% of cat owners answered that they feed their cats canned food.
 Other information recorded: 45% of cat owners choose food that is specially formulated to meet their cat’s health requirements (post-sterilisation, gluten-free, etc.), 10% of cat owners buy organic or natural cat food, and 6% prepare their cats’ food themselves.

-The most expensive cat in the world was without a doubt of the Ashera breed, which could cost up to $125,000!
+$125,000 for a “pedigree” cat The most expensive cat in the world was without a doubt of the Ashera breed, which could cost up to $125,000!
 And yes, we’re using the past tense because this breed of cat no longer exists, or rather never really existed!
 Marketed by US company Lifestyle Pet as a cross between the African serval, the Asian leopard cat, and a domestic housecat, this hybrid breed turned out to be nothing more than a very profitable scam.
 Indeed, in 2008, DNA tests that were carried out on alleged “Ashera” cats showed that they were in fact Savannah cats, an existing cat breed that, despite not being cheap (kittens can cost between €2,500 and €7,000), were still far less expensive!